Our pediatric surgeons are leaders in operative and nonoperative corrective chest wall procedures.

 Pectus carinatum is a condition in which the sternum protrudes more than usual.
 The condition is sometimes called “pigeon chest.”

-- Adult Patients are cared for by Heart and Vascular Institute Department of Thoracic and Cardiovascular Surgery.
+Adult Patients are cared for by Heart and Vascular Institute's Department of Thoracic and Cardiovascular Surgery.
+Learn more.